A Vantage Deluxe Small Group Journey, Jan 29-Feb 11, 2020

 In an evaluation of Vantage Travel, it is worth comparing with my two favorites; I am not including companies so mediocre I wouldn’t travel with them again.
 Vantage advertises no single supplement, a welcome feature for someone like me.
 That said, this was an expensive tour (prices quoted on vantagetravel.com).
 This package was labeled deluxe, which it was except for the hotel in Punta Arenas, although that was more than adequate.
 I have been rather spoiled traveling with Tauck Tours and Alexander + Roberts, some of whose tours are described elsewhere on this blog.
 Both stay in the best hotels and dine in restaurants better than those on this trip.
 Of course, the remoteness of Patagonia may affect choices and I can’t compare what amenities Vantage might provide in places like Morocco, Moscow, or Dublin.
 Tauck and A+R include wine or beer with all meals, Vantage did most of the time and it included a generous all-inclusive package for four nights in the Remota Lodge in Puerto Natales.
 The welcome and farewell dinner quality is about the same for all three agencies, although Tauck usually includes a choice of spirits in addition to wine, A +R does not.
 Alexander + Roberts also limits its group size to 16, and like Vantage, often departs without a full roster.
 Tauck is still my favorite. but their small groups have 24 pax and must be booked well in advance.
 Tauck’s large groups have become too large for my taste, with 42 in central Europe and 44 in the Canyonlands; that’s getting greedy.
 The tour leaders for such large groups are unlikely to complain since it means they earn far more in tips.
 In justice to Tauck, the large size allows them to offer sensational amenities like four exclusive concerts in Warsaw, Vienna, Prague, and Budapest, including a 12-piece orchestra and 12 ballet dancers in Vienna with a champagne intermission.
 On a Taste of the Pacific Northwest, when other groups took buses to Vancouver, Tauck contracted sea planes to land below the Butchart Gardens and fly us to Vancouver with a spectacular landing in the bay near our hotel.
 Trade offs.

 Alexander + Roberts seems more likely to operate a tour well-below its 16 maximum.
 I met a couple who went to Egypt with just three persons and nothing was cut.
 We had just seven in our group in Russia and 11 in Morocco.
 I don’t know how many were enrolled in the Vantage January 15 Patagonia tour when it was cancelled.
 But I find it somewhat unethical to bill and take final payment when a trip is going to be cancelled.
 One couple on this Patagonia tour were the only two enrolled in a South Africa trip.
 Vantage took their final payment surely knowing the trip would be cancelled.
 For my aborted Jan.
 15 Patagoina tour, I had to cancel two flights and one hotel reservation, pay airline penalties, and rebook all of it again for the later date.
-Vantage offered to reimburse me for the penalties.
-I paid the penalties January 1 and sent proof from my American Express statement to Vantage January 15, but I am still waiting for reimbursement.
-Meanwhile Vantage has sent me four emails related to a tour of Spain, France, & Portugal I did not take.
-Go figure.
+Vantage offered to reimburse me for the penalties but it took weeks and a dozen email complaints before they sent me only a partial reimbursement.
 Tauck tours are so popular, especially the small groups, that any cancellation over enrollment issues is unlikely.
 A+R conveniently lists many of its tours with a “guaranteed” label online which gives one confidence in booking.

-That said, I am quite happy with Vantage’s Patagonia tour and would highly recommend it.
-I am likely to take a future tour or cruise with Vantage.
+That said, I am quite happy with Vantage’s Patagonia tour and would highly recommend it but only if the agency can give you a guaranteed departure.
+I am undecided regarding a future tour or cruise with Vantage.
 The hotels, meals, and other amenities provided real value for cost.
 I especially appreciate the catamaran ride on the fjord and the all-inclusive Remota Lodge at Puerto Natales.
 As the photos above illustrate, the region cannot be described in anything but superlatives.
 And Paula Rivera’s superb leadership made this one of my best travel experiences.

 As a bonus, I want to share a delighful poem I enjoyed fifty years ago that I was lucky to find again thanks to google: